Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 }
 ```

-This happens because [Kotlin chooses the `property` target before the `field` target](annotations.md#defaults-when-no-use-site-targets-are-specified).
+This happens because the [Kotlin compiler chooses the `property` target before the `field` target](annotations.md#defaults-when-no-use-site-targets-are-specified).
 The `field` target is used only when `property` isn't applicable.

 This can break compatibility for tools and frameworks that expect the annotation on a specific generated element.
-Specifically, the `property` target isn't visible to Java.
+In particular, the `property` target isn't visible to Java.
-If Java reflection or Java annotation processors need to find the annotation on to the backing field, users must specify the `field` use-site target explicitly:
+If Java reflection or Java annotation processors need to find the annotation on the backing field, users must specify the `field` use-site target explicitly:

 ```kotlin
 class User {